 I have also been investigating the use of heterogeneous architectures for Garbage Collection (our paper "GPUs: An Opportunity for Offloading Garbage Collection" appeared at ISMM '12).
 At the moment, I am working on hardware support for Garbage Collection and Memory Management.

-Before coming to UC Berkeley, I did my undergraduate degree at the University of Cambridge.
+Before coming to UC Berkeley, I completed my undergraduate degree at the University of Cambridge.
 In my undergraduate research, I investigated the challenges and bottlenecks of implementing a Java Virtual Machine for the Barrelfish Operating System.
 I was supervised by Ross McIlroy and Tim Harris from Microsoft Research, Cambridge.

 During my time in high-school, I was an active participant in science and programming competitions.
 I was on the German team for the International Olympiad of Informatics (IOI) and represented Germany at the International Science and Engineering Fair (ISEF).

 Martin Maas, Philip Reames, Jeffrey Morlan, Krste Asanović, Anthony D. Joseph, John Kubiatowicz, "GPUs as an Opportunity for Offloading Garbage Collection", International Symposium on Memory Management (ISMM '12), Beijing, China, June 2012.
+Paper

 Martin Maas, Ross McIlroy, "A JVM for the Barrelfish Operating System", 2nd Workshop on Systems for Future Multi-core Architectures (SFMA '12), Bern, Switzerland, April 2012.
+Paper | Presentation Slides

-A (slightly out of date) version of my CV can be downloaded here.
+My full CV can be downloaded here.